SCB LEGAL

 Joint tender bundle A collection of documents produced by both parties (or their lawyers) that are combined, and presented to the Court to consider when making a decision.
 The documents included in the joint tender bundle are generally the subpoena material that has been produced to the Court.
 A joint tender bundle is usually only required for a Hearing.
 This approach means that both parties agree to what evidence is provided to the Court, saving time and costs.

 Joint trial plan This is an agreement between parties (or their lawyers on their behalf) as to how the trial will proceed.
-The trial plan will set out the factual and legal issues to be determined, the proposed witnesses to be called, a timetable detailing how the trial will run and whether there are any other steps that need to be undertaken before the trial can take place.
+The trial plan may set out the factual and legal issues to be determined, the proposed witnesses to be called, a timetable detailing how the trial will run and whether there are any other steps that need to be undertaken before the trial can take place.
 The purpose of the trial plan is to ensure the Court is aware of these things so that the final hearing can proceed as smoothly as possible.

 Judge The individual assigned to review the information and evidence and decides the outcomes of a case.
 They are the judicial officer sitting at the front of a Courtroom who wears a robe.